 Column type 'VALUE' is not recognized

-Example: Timestamp 'WEB' is not recognized.
+WEB is not recognized.

-This is most likely caused by the presence of special characters in the data which prevents Snowflake or Redshift from parsing the generated CSV file.
+This is most likely caused by the presence of special characters in the data, which prevents Snowflake or Redshift from parsing the generated CSV file.

 To fix, modify the CSV Format as follows:

 Enclosure Character to